This post offers 30 great career books for your review.

 But today I’d like to share 30 of my favorites with you.
-30 books that added value to my job search, career or life at different times.
+30 great career books that added value to my job search, career or life at different times.

 I hope you find a few in here that help you.
 And give you some ideas on how to spend that pile of gift cards you get each year.

-Here they are based on their primary subject:
+Here are the great career books based on their primary subject:

 A great book for executive-level job seekers looking to optimize their career or job search strategy.
 Also check out John’s career website.

 So I’d like to re-introduce you to a book from fellow Orange County resident and networking pal, Neal Schaffer.
 Neal found a way, despite a very busy life, to write a fantastic book on LinkedIn.
 Practical and now Amazon’s #1 book on Linkedin.
 My complete review: Introducing The New “Everything You Wanted To Know” About LinkedIn.
 Read Neal’s Windmill Networking blog.

 Guerrilla Marketing for Job Hunters 2.0: 1,001 Unconventional Tips, Tricks and Tactics for Landing Your Dream Job by Jay Conrad Levinson, David E. Perry

 Another top seller on Amazon, this book focuses on the unique ways you can impact your job search.
 A great book for our competitive times.
 To help you stand out in a crowded market.

 Hard to write a review on the book that started it all.
 The best selling job search book of all time.
 I remember seeing this title on my Dad’s bookshelf when I was a kid.
 Updated for 2011.